Flag and coat of arms of Saint Barthélemy

 An unofficial flag of Saint Barthélemy consisting of the coat of arms of Saint Barthélemy centered on a white field is used on the island.
 Officially, only the flag of France, of which Saint Barthélemy is a self-governing overseas collectivity, is flown in the territory.

 Coat of arms

 Coat of arms of Saint Barthélemy.

 Coat of arms of Saint Barthélemy on a vehicle registration plate.

 The coat of arms of Saint-Barthélemy is a shield divided into three horizontal stripes (parted per fess), three gold fleurs-de-lis on blue, above a white Maltese cross on red, over three gold crowns on blue, and "Ouanalao" is what the indigenous people called the island.
 On top of the shield is a mural crown.
 The fleurs-de-lis, Maltese Cross, and gold crowns are heraldic reminders of the island's history as a colony ruled by first the Kingdom of France, then the Knights Hospitaller and in turn the Kingdom of Sweden.
 Eventually, the island returned to French rule.
 On a white background, the arms serves as an unofficial flag for Saint Barthélemy.

+In 1977, the Director General of the French National Archives decreed that every French municipality and territory was to adopt "a unique urban symbol".
+Saint Barthélemy commissioned a professional heraldist, Mirelle Louis, to create a coat of arms for them which they adopted the same year.
+However the commission agreement only allowed Saint Barthélemy to freely use the new arms for administrative purposes, the heraldist retained the commercial rights to them.
+Saint Barthélemy later purchased the full rights from Louis for 90,000 francs, despite Louis demanding 500,000 francs.